-In the second part of the interview with former Lucasarts graphic and designer Larry Ahern, we discuss his work on the failed Full Throttle follow-up, his decision (and subsequent regret) to work with Microsoft, the indie experience with Insecticide and, finally, his time at Disney.
+In my Interview with Larry Ahern Part 2, with the former Lucasarts graphic and designer we discuss the failed Full Throttle follow-up, his decision (and subsequent regret) to work with Microsoft, the indie experience with Insecticide and, finally, his time at Disney.

 Click here for the first part of the interview.

 Hello again Larry!
 We left, last time, with you releasing The Curse of Monkey Island, which – unbeknownst to you at the time – would turn out to be the last released game you would work on, while at Lucasarts.

 True, but not for lack of trying.
 Games were getting bigger and more complicated, the audience for adventure games was dwindling, and 3D action shooters were all the rage.
 Management wanted more of a blended action-adventure, so Jonathan Ackley and I pitched a new game called Vanishing Act.
 The game was about a travelling magician who used his magic act as a cover to stage a series of museum heists.
 While he was supposedly onstage locked in a safe and submerged in a tank of water (Houdini style), he would sneak out and slip into the museum next door to steal the crown jewels or something like that.
 It was all about a character using magic “tricks” to con people, but then ending up discovering that magic is real.

 It was still very much story-focused with lots of puzzles, but we included more spatial puzzles and magical elements (you could turn into a bird and fly around, or a spider to access tight spaces).
 I think our ideas were fun, but we probably didn’t flesh them out enough to take advantage of all the 3D action stuff we needed to build.
 Management wasn’t happy with it, and Jonathan and his wife decided to leave to form a children’s game company, so the project was shelved – unfortunately, the name Vanishing Act turned out to be prophetic!